Computer Engineering Department, Koç University

 You may make an appointment with your TA via email if you need assistance.

 By the end of March, each student will have chosen a topic for his/her project.
-Projects can be either research oriented or applications programming oriented addressing one of the computer graphics or 3D modeling problems/concepts/applications covered throughout the course.
+Projects can be either research oriented or applications programming oriented addressing one of the computer graphics problems/concepts/applications covered throughout the course.
 Depending on the chosen topic, students may be expected to do a literature survey on different techniques aiming at solving the specified problem and then to implement and test one of these techniques.
-A software implementation is mandatory, using C/C++/OpenGL or Java3D.
+A software implementation is mandatory, using C/C++/OpenGL or Java3D or similar graphics APIs.